-Despite a temporary peace that was achieved between France and Britain in 1802, the English remained on edge.
+The British feared Napoleon despite a temporary peace that was achieved between France and Britain in 1802 with the Treaty of Amiens that allowed Madame Tussaud to go to England and Eliza de Feuillide to visit France.
 They became more panicked when a new dispute with France broke out and resulted in Britain declaring war against France in 1803.
-Almost immediately rumors were rife about the ill effects Englishmen would suffer if Napoleon was victorious.
-In July of 1803, the rumors came to life when one concerned magazine published an article stating what they believed were Napoleon’s schemes.
+Almost immediately rumors were rife about the ill effects Englishmen would suffer if Napoleon Bonaparte was victorious.
+In July of 1803, the rumors came to life when one concerned magazine, The New Wonderful Museum, and Extraordinary Magazine, stated what they believed were Napoleon’s schemes.

-- Anyone not submitting voluntarily to join with the French army would have “their property confiscated, and their person seized.”
+- Anyone not submitting voluntarily to join with the French army would have “their property confiscated, and their person seized wherever found.”

 - All children over four but under twelve years of age were to be sent to France to “learn the language,” and the children’s parents were to pay for their schooling.
 If the parents were unable to pay for such education, they were at least responsible to maintain a French soldier in England.